 2. Adjust Your Chair

-A poorly adjusted chair will lead to back pain at work.
-To help avoid back pain, choose a chair that is easily adjustable so you can change the height, back position and tilt.
+A poorly adjusted chair will lead to back pain.
+To help avoid this, choose an easily adjustable chair so you can change the height, back position and tilt to suit you.

-Adjust the chair height so you can use the keyboard with your elbows at 90 degrees and your wrists and forearms straight and parallel to the floor.
+Adjust the chair height so you can use the keyboard with your elbows at 90º, and your wrists and forearms straight and parallel to the floor.
 This can help prevent repetitive strain injuries.

 You will know it’s at the correct height when:

-Tip – Don’t cross legs or ankles, and resist tucking your feet under your chair.
+Tip – Don’t cross your legs or ankles, and resist tucking your feet under your chair.

 3. Sit Tight